Chapter 6 Generalised Linear Models (GLMs)

 ## 2 x log-likelihood: -675.88

 The parameters of the linear predictor are very similar to those of the Poisson model.
-Hence the modelled mean response looks very similar:
+Hence the modelled mean response looks very similar, too:

 # plot negative-binomial fit